-To Incoming College Freshmen (Rolling Your Eyes at Your Mom Dorm Room Shopping)
+To Incoming College Students (Rolling Your Eyes at Your Mom Dorm Room Shopping)

-Yes it is brutally hot here in August, and yes you would rather be swimming, watching Netflix or playing Pokemon Go than shopping with your Mom for college bedding late in the afternoon.
+Yes, it is brutally hot here in August, and yes, you would rather be swimming or watching Netflix than shopping with your Mom for college bedding late in the afternoon.
 News flash….your Mom is hot and tired too, but hey, she loves you, and she is bursting with emotions that have been building up over the past 18 years for what is about to happen in the next couple of weeks when she drops you off at college.

-When she was spending close to 20 minutes with you deciding which hangers would be the best choice for your college dorm room closet, I saw you roll your eyes, but her questions about whether the hangers were too thick, or slippery, or too pointy were not really concerns about the actual hangers.
+When she spent nearly 20 minutes with you deciding which hangers would be the best for your college dorm room closet, I saw you roll your eyes.
+Still, her questions about whether the hangers were too thick, slippery, or too pointy were no concerns about the actual hangers.

-What she was really worried about was, would you be able to do your laundry and manage your classes and still have time to eat well and spend time with your friends.
+What she was really worried about was whether you would be able to do your laundry and manage your classes and still have time to eat well and spend time with your friends.
 Would you get frustrated, and who will be there to talk you through it?

-Now here you are standing in the bedding section of this mega store, and she is ready to shell out hundreds of dollars for a foam mattress topper, bed bug protector, mattress cover, high thread count sheets, and the perfect comforter and she is driving you crazy with all the decisions and questions.
-Please understand, she is not really asking you if you prefer 800 or 300 thread count sheets, this is what she really wants to know.
+Now you are standing in the bedding section of this mega store, and she is ready to shell out hundreds of dollars for a foam mattress topper, bed bug protector, mattress cover, high thread count sheets, and the perfect comforter.
+She is driving you crazy with all the decisions and questions.
+Please understand that she is not asking you if you prefer 800 or 300 thread count sheets, this is what she really wants to know.

-Note: We receive small compensation from purchases made through some of the links on this page.
+Note: We are a reader-supported site and receive compensation from purchases made through some links.

 1. Will you be able to get enough sleep?

-She knows how vital sleep is to good health, but she also knows from her own college days how much our society undervalues the importance of sleep.
-Your Mom gets it, the lull of friends saying up late, watching movies, studying, partying or just solving the mysteries of life which can only be done in the wee hours of the morning.
+She knows how vital sleep is to good health, but she also knows from her college days how much our society undervalues the importance of sleep.
+Your Mom gets it, the lull of friends staying up late, watching movies, studying, partying, or just solving the mysteries of life, which can only be done in the wee hours of the morning.

-So assure her that you know about the value of a good night’s sleep, how it heals your body and calms your mind, how it helps balance your hormones and regulates your appetite, and acknowledge that it may not be easy but you will do your best.
+To assure her that you know about the value of a good night’s sleep, how it heals your body and calms your mind, how it helps balance your hormones and regulates your appetite, and acknowledge that it may not be easy, but you will do your best.

 2. Will you oversleep for your early morning classes or an exam?

 A bedroom environment should be your sanctuary, calming and relaxing.
-Mom is worried about whether you and your roommate will clutter up the dorm room creating distractions that will prevent you from unwinding and falling asleep.
-Despite her concerns, she still urges you to purchase those adorable throw pillows for the bed, which makes literally no sense at all, so please just humor her.
+Mom worries about whether you and your roommate will clutter up the dorm room, creating distractions that prevent you from unwinding and falling asleep.
+Despite her concerns, she still urges you to purchase those adorable throw pillows for the bed, which makes no sense, so please just humor her.

-Graciously accept her offer to buy you the Call Your Mother Throw Pillow , laugh together about it, and when she leaves you after move-in day, you can just casually place it under your bed until Parents Weekend.
-Until then, do your best to keep your room clutter free, dark and cool, so you can get into that comfy bed at the end of a long day of classes and catch some Zzzzz’s.
+Graciously accept her offer to buy you the Call Your Mother Throw Pillow and laugh together about it, and when she leaves you after move-in day, you can casually place it under your bed until Parents Weekend.
+Until then, do your best to keep your room clutter free, dark, and cool, so you can get into that comfy bed at the end of a long day of classes and catch some Zzzzz.